GoogleCloudPlatform/cloud-image-tests/test_suites/README.md

 - <b>Test logic</b>: Launch a VM and confirm the guest agent generates unique host keys on startup.
 Restart the guest agent and confirm the host keys are not changed.

+#### TestHostsFile

+On linux guests, test that `/etc/hosts` is populated with an appropriate entry to set the FQDN and an entry to add an alias to the metadata server.

 ### Test suite: hotattach

 #### TestFileHotAttach
 Validate that hot attach disks work: a file can be written to the disk, the disk can be detached and reattached, and the file can still be read.

+#### TestMount
+Validate that mounting and un-mounting a local ssd works, and files written are not lost when unmounted.

 ### Test suite: imageboot